 list_templates→ findsinvoice-v3 - Claude calls

-get_schemaforinvoice-v3→ learns the required fields - Claude maps conversation context to the schema, filling in client name, line items, and dates
+get_templateforinvoice-v3→ loads the schema, sample data, and template code - Claude maps conversation context to the schema, filling in client name, line items, and dates

 - Claude calls